-muhsinb Posted February 4, 2007 Author Share Posted February 4, 2007 25 pounds for a second database ? give me a break that is brutal.
+muhsinb Posted February 4, 2007 Author Posted February 4, 2007 25 pounds for a second database ? give me a break that is brutal.
 DEFINITLEY times to switch to a new host.
 LOL...i know!!!
 Am fairly new to all this!
 However, there customer service is pretty good :blush: So can anyone tel me how i can create a blank database locally?
-Link to comment Share on other sites More sharing options...

 Recommended Posts